 About the same time, the son of the original author, Hart Dowling of Dothan, AL, had the book retyped and the charts redrawn.
 In 2012 he provided me a preliminary copy of the book.
 Note that THE CONTENT HAS NOT BEEN UPDATED OR CHANGED AND NO NEW NAMES WERE ADDED but a few minor corrections and additions were made.
 Even the page numbers are the same as the original book.

-With Hart Dowling's permission I added a few extra touches to the book: photos of reunions and an index for the charts and it is now freely available in a searchable PDF file format with the page layout suitable for double-sided printing (so the larger charts will be on opposing pages).
+With Hart Dowling's permission, I added a few extra touches to the book: photos of reunions and an index for the charts.
+It is now freely available in a searchable PDF file format with the page layout suitable for double-sided printing (so the larger charts will be on opposing pages).

 Note that while this book is searchable, I recommend that you download the PDF file in order to search it as a Google Search may not return complete results.